puffinrocks/puffin/README.md

 First of all make sure that you have Python 3 installed on your system.
 For example on Debian run:

-apt-get install python3 ...
+    apt-get install python3

 ##### Postgres

-Puffin also uses Postgresql database, to configure it use:
+Puffin also uses Postgresql database.
+For example to install it on Debian run:

+    apt-get install postgresql

 ##### Email

 To send emails you can use any SMTP server.
-For simplicity I recomment [Mailhog]().
-First download it:

-then run it:
+For development recommend [MailHog](https://github.com/mailhog/MailHog), which can be run via [Docker](https://hub.docker.com/r/mailhog/mailhog/) or by directly [downloading it](https://github.com/mailhog/MailHog/releases) and running it, for example:

+    ./MailHog_linux_amd64

-and change mail port before starting Puffin:
+To use MailHog you need to change SMTP port before starting Puffin:

     export MAIL_PORT=8025

 #### Virtual environment

-To create the virtual environment run venv (or pyvenv on Debian):
+First of all you need to install it:

+    apt-get install python3-venv

+then create it:

-    venv env
+    pyvenv env

-Next activate it:
+and activate it:

-    env/bin/activate
+    . env/bin/activate

-Install runtime and development dependencies:
+Next you can install runtime and development dependencies:

     pip install -r requirements-dev.txt

 You might have some problems in the last step, most likely due to missing libraries on your system.
-Read the message carefully and install the development versions of offending library (libxxx-dev on debian).
+Read the message carefully and install the development versions of offending library (lib&lt;name&gt;-dev on debian).

 #### Running

-To run puffin:
+To run puffin execute:

     ./puffin.py server